6 Tested and Effective Strategies for Differentiating in World Language

-But high school world language teachers have from 100 – 150 students.
+But world language teachers in secondary education have from 100 – 150 students.
 Requiring us to write different lesson plans for the variety of skill levels in our classes is asking us to put our mental health in jeopardy.

 OK, we’ll do that.
 After we create resources for comprehensible input, write lesson plans aligned with the ACTFL standards, grade papers (essays are murder!), arrange for modifications for our IEP and 504 students, call parents about misbehavior or academic fraud (sweating every minute), make copies (if the machines are working), attend lunch tutorial session (no time to eat), fill in for an absent teacher, attend PLC, department, and PD meetings, attend NIDs, fill out referral and other various forms, fix the technical issue that ruined our lesson today…

 THEN we’ll write an extra lesson to accommodate the students who had a non-Spanish or French-speaking substitute the previous year and the misplaced native students who are bored to tears.

 OK, now that we’ve commiserated, I have good news.
 There ARE ways to differentiate in world language, to challenge the advanced students, support the struggling ones, and provide equal access to student learning.

 Below is a variety of strategies for effective differentiation in a foreign language classoom:

 1. Have a System in Place That Rewards Fast Finishers.

 It IS possible to maintain high expectations and still meet the needs of students at different levels of understanding.
 If you don’t challenge the more advanced students, you may have to deal with classroom management issues.
 Sometimes the rabble-rousers are just bored.
 I used Minimaratón (Spanish Trivial Pursuit) for my fast finishers.
 I wrote the question on the board in Spanish, but you can also give the students the question card.